-Early College is an innovative, national, high school model that allows high school students to earn up to 60 transferrable college credits towards an Associate Degree, tuition fee, while earning their high school diploma.
-Students complete rigorous academic coursework in ninth and tenth grade and a college curriculum on a university partner campus.
+Early College is an innovative, national, high school model that allows high school students to earn up to 60 transferrable college credits towards an Associate Degree, tuition free, while earning their high school diploma.
+Students complete rigorous academic coursework in ninth and tenth grade and complete college curriculum on a university partner campus.

 DCPS offers three citywide Early College application high school programs.
 To learn more about each program, visit the links below: